 The main benefit of practising balance exercises is finding balance in body and mind.

 When we balance, we align our body’s centre of gravity with the earth’s gravitational field.
 We place ourselves in physical equilibrium with a fundamental force of nature.
 But we can’t achieve this harmony by remaining still.
 We need to refresh our balance from moment to moment.
 The sustained effort to centre and recenter brings the entire body (nerve impulses, thoughts, emotions, and consciousness) into a calm balance.

 Balance brings equanimity.
 With each moment that you struggle in a balance exercise, you are training yourself to remain calm in the chaos.

 The three essential elements of balance are alignment, strength, and attention.

 Alignment of the body with gravity is crucial; it makes balance physically possible.
 Strength gives us the power to create, hold, and adjust alignment.
 And attention continually monitors alignment so we know how to correct it from one moment to the next.

-If you have difficulty in any balance exercises (especially one-legged balances), use your arms to help stabilise yourself.
+If you have difficulty with balance exercises (especially one-legged balances), use your arms to help stabilise yourself.

 The better you get at balance, the less muscular effort you need to maintain them.